SoftUni-Internal/interactive-content/EN/01-Components/01-Components.md

 })
 ```

-This is done when you want to eagerly load a module that needs a specific service to operate.
+This is done when we want to eagerly load a module that needs a specific service to operate.

 The service will be available to the component and its descendants only.